stefanvoegelisrf/3d_mentorat/index.md

 - Research shaders for different artstyles

 - Create a product design for an elos skateboard that has some integrated legs and allows the skateboard to be converted to a table/seat

+- How to add raining effect?
+- Configurator
+  - import an image that has transparency and then creates a skateboard from the extracted form

+- Poses for skating
+  - handstand
+  - sitting
+  - holding it and driving on the wall
+    - start with camera angle that looks like the skateboard is on the ground and then rotate so it is the real angle